nykabhishek/SLAM-UrbanNav-Dataset/README.md

-# Sensor-Fusion of IMU, Lidar, GPS and a SPAN-CPT data for localization in a crowded urban environment using Kalman Filter
+# Simulataneous Localization and Mapping (SLAM) in a crowded urban environment by fusing Lidar, IMU, GPS, Odometry and SPAN-CPT data.

 ## Kalman Filter details: